Our brains recreate the familiar conditions from our childhood.

 This means that in relationships, we tend to choose partners who reflect characteristics from our past, just as we reflect parts of theirs.

 The result is that we keep triggering each other.
-Eventually, we get frustrated, leave, start a new relationship, hoping for a fresh start, only to see the same old patterns emerge once again.For example:
+Eventually, we get frustrated, leave, start a new relationship, hoping for a fresh start, only to see the same old patterns emerge once again.

 Initial attraction

-Triggering behaviors
+Triggering behaviours

 The cycle continues

 Frustrated by the repeated pattern, Laura eventually leaves the relationship, thinking a fresh start with someone new will solve the problem.
 But in her next relationship, she unknowingly chooses another partner with similar characteristics.
-The familiar patterns from childhood keep playing out, despite the different people involved.
+Tracey would likely do the same in her next relationship — drawn again to someone independent, only to feel overwhelmed when closeness naturally increases.